School Science Lessons

 It is an important component of diet during phases of rapid cell division, e.g. infancy and pregnancy, and protects against cancer.

-Folic acid derivative, tetrahydrofolic acid, C19H23N7O6, assists metabolism of amino acids and nucleic acids.
+Folic acid derivative, tetrahydrofolic acid, C19H23N7O6, essential for synthesis of DNA and RNA, and purines, pyrimidines, and methionine.

 Food